moonad-dotnet/moonad-dotnet.github.io/content/docs/option/_index.md

   open: true
 ---

-This monad, also known as `Maybe`, has as its goal preventing the `NullReferenceException` by notifying the existence or absense of a value.
-Once a potentially null, or simply absent, value is converted to Option it's evaluated to a `Some` instance, which carry the value, or a `None` instance, which replaces the `null` and let the client works as `null` doesn't exists.
+Also known as `Maybe`, this monad has as its goal preventing the `NullReferenceException` by notifying the existence or absense of a value.
+If the value of `T` is null it's converted to `None` and, if not, is just returned as `Some<T>` holding the `T` value.

 [Option&lt;T&gt;]({{< relref "option" >}})